 When software companies label an interface “intuitive,” it basically means that users should be able to use the HRIS system with little to no training.
 Saved training equals saved money!

 When a system that is very “intuitive” has been selected, the adaptation of the system throughout the company is simplified.
 Even if a system is touted as needing no training, though, employees should be given some sort of a small tutorial so that comfort levels are increased.
 This tutorial, however small, can also help management to spot any potential snags in the system interface that will prevent employees from getting the most from the system.

-Taking the time to make sure that HRIS interface is easy to use and that employees are ready to use it can drastically cut the time and money spent on adaptation.
+Taking the time to make sure that the HRIS software interface is easy to use and that employees are ready to use it can drastically cut the time and money spent on adaptation.
 Quick implementation can have massive benefit for the company, increasing productivity and improving the daily work lives of employees, management, and human resources.